KyanainsGate/torch-save-and-loader-tutorial/README.md

     ```

 ## Tips
-### Why score on training dataset looks a littel better when load once saved model and restart training.
+### Why score on training dataset looks a little better when load once saved model and restart training.
 - Since the summation of accuracy `epoch_train_percent` and parameter update `loss.backward()` conducted in each batch, the peformance of "optimizing (=ongoing) model" often worse than "optimized (=restored) model".
 - That's why the score difference between "ongoing" and "restored" model don`t come from loading failure and is not fixed in this project.